315+ Telescopes Ranked

 Alternative Recommendations

-The Celestron Advanced VX 8” EdgeHD is not the best option for a visual or astrophotography telescope in its price range for the reasons we’ve outlined.
-You should consider one of the telescopes below – or pick out a separate high-quality optical tube and equatorial mount for deep-sky astrophotography.
+The Celestron Advanced VX 8” EdgeHD is not the best option for a visual or astrophotography telescope in its price range for the reasons I’ve outlined.
+You should consider one of the telescopes below, or pick out a separate high-quality optical tube and equatorial mount for deep-sky astrophotography.

 • The Celestron NexStar Evolution 8” offers identical viewing capabilities to the EdgeHD 8 with the conveniences of its lightweight fork mount and tripod, built-in WiFi and lithium battery, and the option of an EdgeHD version with StarSense auto-align technology too.